2023-2024The following abbreviations appear in the rules:

 NOTE RE UMPIRING

-There are always queries over umpiring matches (which all players should take their turn at) and last year it was felt helpful to include on the inside front cover of the handbook the main areas that players should be aware of.
-Those experienced at umpiring matches would be fully conversant with these notes that are still applicable and they will be put on the web site as a good aide-memoire to all.
+There are always queries over umpiring in matches (which all players should take their turn at) and previously it was felt helpful to include on the inside front cover of the handbook the main areas that players should be aware of.
+Those experienced at umpiring matches should be fully conversant with these notes that are still applicable, but they will be put on the website as a good aide-memoire to all.

 ITTF Double Hit Rule Change (from 1st September 2010)